ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/5
+Today we worked on the website, I found a purpose for my website, and I started to work on it.
+I went onto multiple supercell sponsored websites to gather the correct data for my website.

 7/3
 Today we worked on the fundamentals of HTML.
 We learned CSS and Bootstrap, and we started a base for a  website.
 CSS is what is used to make the colors apepar.
 Bootstrap is a basic outline for a website.